goodop/exapi/usage/javascripts/README.md

 ### Navigate to the Project Directory

-Change to the directory where the project is located:
+Change to the directory where the exapiJs is located:

 ```bash